wjwwood/ros-osx/electric-lion-homebrew/README.md

 First, this guide assumes you have a clean lion install, meaning no macports or homebrew previously setup.
 In fact best results would come from a fresh format and install.
 If you have macports (for something else) then make sure any macports specific references are commented out in your bashrc or bash_profile.
 Then for good measure I recommend `sudo mv /opt /_opt` to make sure there is no cross talk.

+### If you are updating your setup

+If you are updating your setup from the first post, you will want to uninstall some things

+    brew uninstall pil sip python

+You will also want to take note of the changes in the ~/.bashrc lines you are supposed to use.

+You will want to also make sure you are using the correct version of pip.
+If not remove it and reinstall it.
+You will need to also re-install pyyaml.

+Additionally, the patches have been update to patch to the latest rosinstall url results (1.6.1).
+So you will probably want to blow away your ros folder and do rosinstall from scratch so that the patches will apply cleanly.

+There is also a Patching Homebrew section now, because I have several brew Formula patches that haven't quite made it up stream yet.

 ## Install Xcode 4

 You can install Xcode 4 from the app store in lion, it is free, but a large download.
 It is required before moving forward.